James M. Tuttle: Civil War service

 Following the outbreak of the war in April 1861, Tuttle raised a company of volunteers and was elected as its captain.
 He and his men traveled to Keokuk, where they were assigned to the 2nd Iowa Infantry, the first three-years regiment organized in Iowa.
 The regiment soon elected Tuttle as its lieutenant colonel, and the regiment was mustered formally into Federal service on May 27.
 The 2nd Iowa was assigned to duty under General Grant, who promoted Tuttle to colonel on September 6 of that year.

 At the February 1862 Battle of Fort Donelson in Tennessee, he led his regiment in a successful charge into the Confederate earthworks.
 Tuttle's men planted the first Union flag inside Fort Donelson.
-Despite a minor wound, Tuttle stayed in command throughout the assault.
+Despite being wounded, Tuttle stayed in command throughout the assault.
 At the Battle of Shiloh in April, Tuttle commanded a brigade in Maj.
 Gen. W. H. L. Wallace's division, composed of the 2nd, 7th, 8th, 12th and 14th Iowa Infantry, as well as an artillery battery.
 After Wallace was mortally wounded and the other ranking officers also fell, Tuttle temporarily assumed command of the division and led the 2nd Division troops in fighting around the "Hornet's Nest," where he barely escaped capture.
-In recognition for his gallantry in action at Fort Donelson and Shiloh, he was promoted to brigadier general on June 9, 1862.
+In recognition of his gallantry in action at Fort Donelson and Shiloh, he was promoted to brigadier general on June 9, 1862.
 BG Thomas A. Davies took command of the division during the Siege of Corinth, and Tuttle returned to brigade command.

 During the fall and winter of 1862, General Tuttle commanded the Union garrison at the vital supply town of Cairo, Illinois.
 In the spring of 1863, he was assigned command of a division in Maj.
 Gen. William T. Sherman's XV Corps.
-On May 6, 1863, rowdies from Tuttle's division, headed toward Vicksburg, burned most of the mansions which fronted the oxbow lake, Lake St. Joseph near Newellton in Tensas Parish, Louisiana, including the most stately of the antebellum mansions in the area, Franklin Plantation, owned by the physician Allen T. Bowie.
 Tuttle went on to participate that summer in the Vicksburg Campaign and thereafter the capture of Jackson, Mississippi, where he again distinguished himself in action and parlayed his growing name recognition into a run for Governor of Iowa as a Democrat.
-However, in the autumn elections, Tuttle was soundly defeated by Republican William M. Stone, another veteran of Shiloh.
+In the autumn elections, Tuttle was defeated by another Shiloh veteran, Republican William M. Stone.

 In 1864, while commanding the forces around Natchez, Mississippi, Tuttle ordered the Roman Catholic Bishop of Natchez, William Henry Elder, to have certain prayers for the President of the United States recited publicly in the churches of his diocese.
-Elder refused, and petitioned President Abraham Lincoln for relief from the order.
+Elder refused and petitioned President Abraham Lincoln for relief from the order.
 Through the efforts of U.S. Senator Francis Kernan, Elder was granted the freedom to practice his religion without obeying Tuttle's directive.

 In September 1864, Tuttle resigned his commission and returned to civilian life in Iowa.